siddhantgoel/tornado-sqlalchemy/docs/index.rst

-Tornado is an asynchronous web framework, meaning that it allows you to handle multiple web requests in parallel, and in case one request is waiting for a certain I/O operation to finish, Tornado would continue processing the second request in parallel.
+Tornado is an asynchronous web framework, meaning that it allows you to handle multiple web requests in parallel, and in case one request is waiting for a certain I/O operation to finish, Tornado would continue processing the second request.

-ORMs are by definition a poor fit for this model.
+Getting ORMs to work with such a framework can be a little tricky.
 The author of SQLAlchemy explains this very nicely on StackOverflow_.

 The TL;DR version is that since ORMs allow you to define relationships between your database models (for example using foreign keys), you can never be sure